 We’ve also added vehicles to our vehicle pool so fewer people have to ride together to job sites or, when possible, workers can take separate vehicles.

-FortisBC has suspended all service disconnections, for any financial reason, at this time.
 We’re aware that scammers and fraudsters are taking advantage of the COVID-19 outbreak and may phone or send phishing emails, text messages and social media posts, threatening disconnections.
-If you are contacted, please call our contact centre to report it.
+If you are contacted, please call our contact centre and we’ll confirm whether the email, post or call was from us or not.
 You can also learn more about protecting yourself from scams and fraud at fortisbc.com/scams.

 Keeping you informed

 As the situation evolves, we are committed to responding to the needs of our customers and employees and keeping you informed.
 Our contact centres are available to serve you, and we will post updates on our website and social media feeds.